gurdalertek/SwapGasFees/README.md

 The proposed SwapGasFees app is not implemented during the period of [UniCode Competition 2021](https://unicode.ethglobal.com/), due to lack of time and difficulties in finding team members.
 Yet, it outlines a blue print of how such a system can be implemented over an extended time period.
 In other words, the design provides a template, through which such a dashboard can be coded.

-- This detailed [tutorial](Tutorial.md) describes the working of the designed app, explaining step by step, the different screens of the app.
+- A separate detailed [tutorial](Tutorial.md) describes the working of the designed app, explaining step by step, the different screens of the app.
 - The full UI design can be downloaded as a pdf file from [here](./figures/SwapGasFees_Design.pdf).

 ## Uniswap and Swap Fees